 - Optrol (imidacloprid)

-- Ortho Bug-B-Gone Year Long Tree & Shrub Insect Control (imidacloprid)
+- Ortho Tree & Shrub Insect Control Granules (dinotefuran)

 - Several other products containing imidacloprid are also currently available

 Most of the products available to homeowners are systemic insecticides containing imidacloprid and are applied as soil drenches around the base of an ash tree.
-One granular product is also available.
+A few granular products are also available.
 Recent university research suggests that applications of imidacloprid should be made in spring to be most effective.
 Research also has demonstrated that soil applications of imidacloprid-containing homeowner products provide excellent EAB protection for ash trees that are less than about 47 inches in circumference [i.e., 15 inches in diameter at breast height (DBH)].
 Due to differences in application rates and label restrictions, treatment by a tree care professional (e.g., arborist) may be the best option for larger trees.
 For best results, treatment of trees should begin before trees become infested.
-Lastly, insecticide treatments must be repeated each year.
+Lastly, insecticide treatments must be repeated each year to maintain the health of ash trees.

 Be aware that many insecticide products available at hardware stores and garden centers look alike.
 Carefully check all product labels before purchase to make sure that you have selected the correct product/active ingredient.
 ALWAYS read and follow the pesticide label directions on the product that you select!